Alhazen4/todolist_js/README.md

 Simple To-Do-List Web App with JavaScript

 NOTE:
 This is a static To-Do-List Web App.
+So if you refresh the web, all of the to-do-list you inputted before will be lost.\
 I have created the database connection to save every activity we input, it saved in the database but I become confused to how show the activities stored in the database to the website through JavaScript.

 Following some tutorials: